The Festival offers a number of internships, with a 2016 contract period running May 31 to July 26 (technical and

 What about roles and assignments?

-Roles for actors are determined at casting in mid December (see the auditions schedule).
-Crew assignments for technical interns are specified by contract, in mid-March.
+Roles for actors are determined at casting in late January (see the auditions schedule).
+Crew assignments for technical interns are specified by contract, in late March.
 VSF attends the Southeastern Theatre Conference each year for technical hiring.
-Acting interns attend the normal company audition calls in December.
+Acting interns attend the normal company audition calls in January.

 Technical duties for acting interns are limited to strike or occasional set movement.
 Classes are provided in Voice, Movement, and Shakespeare text, run by AD of the company and other professional staff.

 How will this internship affect my standing with Actors Equity?